Just Facts; Not Fear

 Ineffective Sex Offender Laws

-To better grasp the insanity that is “sex offender” legislation, River wrote a good post about children being put on the registry.
+To better grasp the insanity that is “sex offender” legislation, we have a good post about children on the registry.
 You can read the article here and watch our video on the ineffectiveness of the laws.

 Human Rights Are Everyone's Rights

 Watch our growing series on human rights for “sex offenders” below.
-River does a wonderful job breaking down some of the things that Americans don’t realize they’re missing from their lives in a “free country.”
+Witness some of the things that Americans don’t realize they’re missing from their lives in a “free country.”

 Just Facts - Not Fear